-ON THIS DAY: Denman wins the 2009 Hennessy Gold Cup (now Ladbrokes Trophy)
+Reflecting on Denman winning the 2009 Hennessy Gold Cup (now Ladbrokes Trophy)

 In a generation of brilliant chasers, Denman certainly left his mark on National Hunt racing as one of the figure heads of our great sport.

 Arguably only bettered by stablemate and long-time rival Kauto Star, Paul Nicholls’ flying chaser won his fair share of big prizes during his sparkling career.

 Known by his legions of fans as The Tank, Denman secured his place in jumping folklore through a string of brilliant performances.